FZzzz/FZzzz/README.md

 I am a CG programmer who's learning physics-based techniques (or more specifically position-based methods).
 The belows are some projects I have made myself.
 Hope you can find something useful here :+1:

 ![](https://i.imgur.com/SWVqaGx.png)
-↑ Bilateral phase change of snow (I will change the repository to public soon)
+↑ Bilateral phase change of snow (I will make the repository public soon)

 <!--
 **FZzzz/FZzzz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.